International Izmir Festival

-International Izmir Festival (Uluslararası İzmir Festivali) is an arts festival held annually in İzmir, Turkey and organized by the İzmir Foundation for Culture Arts and Education (İKSEV).
+The International Izmir Festival (Uluslararası İzmir Festivali) is an arts festival held annually in İzmir, Turkey and organized by the İzmir Foundation for Culture Arts and Education (İKSEV).
 It is a member of the European Festivals Association.
 It was held for the first time in 1987 under the name İzmir International Culture and Arts Festival.
-The most recent edition of the festival was held between 26 May 2018 and 7 July 2018.
+The most recent edition of the festival was held in 2024.